To socialise is to be human, we understand the barriers hyperhydrosis can create.

 In the early stages, you will need to have several sessions quite close together.
 Once a fair degree of improvement is seen, frequency of treatment can be gradually reduced to a maintenance level.

 Iontophoresis treatment in our London clinic has proven successful for many patients.
 Clinical trials show an 80% to 90% efficacy rate for treating hands and feet, a little lower for other areas.
 You are welcome to see more on the medical use of iontophoresis.

-A safe and efficient approach to a condition which has no permanent cure, although ultherapy may make that possible for underarm areas.
+A safe and efficient approach to a condition which has no long term cure.
 Controlling the unwanted issues across all areas is still beneficial, helping people lead a life they feel far better about.

 All our staff understand the importance of this and the downsides hyperhidrosis can bring.
 If you would like to arrange to see a consultant for personal assessment and treatment, please get in touch at any time.